 She has done a little overseas travelling, though not as much as she’d like.
 She has explored the volcanoes in Hawaii, gone off the beaten track in China, marvelled the night lights in Hong Kong, scootered around Bali, saw the sights in the UK and had a fleeting but extraordinary visit to Paris.
 Her next adventures will be in New Zealand and throughout Europe.

 Melanie – Reception

-Mel has come from an Allied Health administration background and joined our other two receptionists to complete the team.
+Mel has come from an Allied Health administration background.

-Originally from New Zealand, she has made Australia her home for the last 20 years.
+Originally from New Zealand, she has made Australia her home for over 20 years.